adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 }
 ```

 Follow REST design principles for web APIs.
 Here's a revised version of the web API from the earlier example.
-Instead of define separate GET methods for each property, there is a single GET method that returns the `User`.
-This results in a larger response body per request, but each client is likely to make fewer HTTP calls to the API.
+Instead of separate GET methods for each property, there is a single GET method that returns the `User`.
+This results in a larger response body per request, but each client is likely to make fewer API calls.

 ```csharp
 public class UserController : ApiController